Includes general admission to both the Harvard Museum of Natural History and the Peabody Museum of Archaeology & Ethnology.

 Choose to use your pass for Harvard Museum of Natural History tickets, then look to the list of other top attractions for your other Explorer Pass admission choices!

 Please present your pass to any ticket taker for entry.
-Includes general admission to both the Peabody Museum of Archaeology & Ethnology and the Harvard Museum of Natural History.
+Includes same-day general admission to both the Peabody Museum of Archaeology & Ethnology and the Harvard Museum of Natural History.

 Daily, 9:00 am-5:00 pm